gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info ":material-steam:Steam Achievements don't work after downgrading"
     You have probably set up your install to be [GFWL](../multiplayer/#games-for-windows-live)-compatible - the script will not work in this case.

-??? info "GFWL Achievements don't work after downgrading"
+??? info "GFWL Achievements don't work"
     Remove :material-file:`SteamAchivements.asi` - it's either one or the other.

 ??? info "RMN60 error on launch"